zkmkarlsruhe/ofxTensorFlow2/README.md

 _Note: As of summer 2022, C++17 support is only available for the development version of openFrameworks.
 If you are using a release version and have build issues, try C++14 instead._

-libtensorflow is provided as pre-compiled dynamic libraries.
+libtensorflow is provided as pre-compiled dynamic libraries or can be built from source.
 On macOS these `.dylib` files need to be configured and copied into the build macOS .app.
 These steps are automated via the `scripts/macos_install_libs.sh` script and can be invoked when building, either by Xcode or the Makefiles.

 Alternatively, you can use libtensorflow compiled and installed to the system, ie. `/usr/local` or `/usr/opt`.
 In this case, the dylibs do not need to be copied into the macOS .app, however the built app will not run on other computers without the same libraries installed to the same location.